au-nlp/project-milestone-p2-group-9/README.md

 ---

 ## Updates Since Milestone P2
+Since the P2 proposal, the project has undergone several refinements to better align the system design with practical constraints and implementation feasibility.

-Compared to the initial project proposal, the final implementation:
+Compared to the original plan, the final system:
-- Focuses exclusively on **role-aware summarization**
-- Removes retrieval, conflict detection, and stance analysis components
+- Narrows the summarization pipeline to a **two-stage extractive–abstractive framework**, removing explicit topic modeling and contrastive learning components
-- Replaces planned supervised extractive training with **pseudo-label supervision**
+- Replaces assumed supervised extractive training with **weak supervision via LLM-generated silver summaries**, enabling scalable training without sentence-level annotations
-- Consolidates experiments into a stable two-stage summarization pipeline
+- Retains **role-aware summarization** as a core objective, producing global, host-specific, and guest-specific summaries
+- Implements **viewpoint conflict detection** using a pretrained NLI model over role-specific summaries, instead of stance classification against human labels
+- Simplifies retrieval-augmented generation into a **retrieval-based QA interface** over pre-generated summaries and conflict evidence

-These changes allowed us to produce a robust and reproducible system while remaining close to our original objectives.
+These changes allowed the project to transition from a broad exploratory design to a focused, reproducible system that preserves the original goals of role-aware understanding and speaker divergence analysis, while remaining feasible within the project scope.

 ---